EU UAP Event 2024

 Do you have any questions about UAP?
-Please feel free Contact with us.
-We are ready to answer your questions as best as possible.
+Please feel free to Contact with us.
+We are ready to answer all your questions.

 MEP Francisco Guerreiro introduced the topic.
 He wants to start a debate on UAP at EU level and reduce the stigma surrounding the subject in aviation, defence, media, policy makers and society.
 He believes it is important that the subject is approached scientifically, in collaboration with researchers, policy makers, social sectors and professionals.
 Transparency and exchange of data is essential.

-On March 11, 2024, Francisco Guerreiro submitted a motion to the European Parliament to amend the EU Regulation on reporting, analysis and follow-up of civil aviation occurrences to allow UAP to be reported and analyzed in a consistent and transparent manner.
-The aim is a harmonized EU database and exchange of information between EU member states.
-In addition, in January 2024 he asked a question in the European Parliament on how a monitoring and reporting system for UAP could be included in the EU Space Law.
+On March 11, 2024, Francisco Guerreiro submitted a motion submitted to the European Parliament to amend the EU Regulation on the reporting, analysis and follow-up of occurrences in civil aviation to allow for consistent and transparent reporting and analysis of UAP.
+The aim is to achieve a harmonised EU database and exchange of information between EU Member States.
+In addition, he had a asked a question in the European Parliament on how a monitoring and reporting system for UAP could be included in the EU Space Law.

 André Jol of UAP Coalition Netherlands explained that many observations are made by trained professionals and citizens.
 A large part is explainable (e.g. airplanes, satellites, drones, balloons, planets, etc.).
 But an important part cannot be explained, despite extensive research.
 This is based, among other things, on data from GEIPAN, the French government organization that collects and analyzes French UAP data.
 He also pointed out how UAPs are fundamentally different from regular objects and why they potentially pose a threat to air safety.
 He emphasized that it is important that professionals (aviation, defense, police) and citizens can report their UAP experiences and observations without stigma or professional repercussions.
 He pointed out the possibility of amending relevant EU legislation.